vinihvc/vini-boilerplate/README.md

 # Next Boilerplate

-Start your project with the NextJS in seconds, everything already configured
+Start your project with the NextJS in seconds, everything already configured.

 ## 🚀  Technologies